TheKingD/DnD-Turn-Order-Tracker/README.md

       - Tokens can be programmed to occur in any order as set by DM
       - PLayers may set their own colors
       - Must work off bluetooth / rechargeable batteries?
+        - Batteries should be replaceable / have recharge port